lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 Selection Input
 ^^^^^^^^^^^^^^^^

-The input or :code:`DockerWorkerSelectionConfigEntryInput` can be one of the following:
+The input or :code:`SelectionConfigEntryInput` can be one of the following:

 .. tabs::